 - inequalities in palliative care service provision e.g. for people with non-malignant disease such as heart failure and respiratory disease, and the use of needs assessment tools;

 - methods to conduct high quality palliative care research;

 - the social impact of advanced disease on the individual and their family and friends

 Projects employ a wide range of research methodologies (clinical trials of drug or complex interventions, qualitative studies, observational, secondary data analysis, data linkage studies) and collaborative partners are involved across different disciplines and countries.
 She has published widely and holds grants from a variety of bodies (NIHR, NHMRC, Dunhill Medical Trust, Marie Curie Cancer Care/CRUK, Yorkshire Cancer Research, British Heart Foundation).

-Miriam has been primary supervisor for eight successfully awarded PhD student/fellows, two MSc students and one MD, and co-supervisor for a further four postgraduates.
+Miriam has been primary supervisor for ten successfully awarded PhD student/fellows, three MSc students and one MD, and co-supervisor for a further four postgraduates.

-She is currently primary supervisor to five PhD fellows/students and co-supervisor to five PhD students.
+She is currently primary supervisor to two PhD fellows/students and co-supervisor to five PhD students.